-Place foot on the ledge and push the sampler in until it is stopped by the footplate.
+Place foot on the ledge and push the sampler in until the desired depth of sample is achieved or until it is stopped by the footplate.
 DO NOT FORCE OR HAMMER the sampler into dry or severely compacted soil.
-Soil should be moist when taking samples for best results.
+Soil should be moist (not saturated) when taking samples for best results.
 On severely compacted soils it may be necessary to push the sampler without undue force, pull it out and remove the soil.
 Replace the sampler in the same slot and push it in a little farther.
 Repeat this until a full sample is taken.

 To remove sampling tool, place feet on each side and with a slightly wiggling motion, lift it out of the ground.
 To open the sampler, turn the sampler so the hinged side of the cutter blade is facing upward.
-Grasp the cutting shell with one hand, lift open the hinged side of the cutting blade with the other.
+Grasp the cutting shell with one hand, and lift the hinged side of the cutting blade open with the other.
 If blades tend to stick, lubricate hinge with lightweight oil.

-After observation, soil sample can be replaced by holding one hand on the open face of the one cutter blade and carefully inserting the cutting blade with the soil sample back into the turf.
+After observation, soil sample can be replaced by holding one hand on the open face of the one cutter blade and carefully insert the cutting blade with the soil sample back into the turf.
 Lift the cutting blade straight up, leaving the soil sample in the turf.
 Use a knife to wedge the turf back against the replaced sample, using the same technique as repairing a ball mark on a green.
 Step on it and it will be almost invisible.